Muhammad-Usama-1/infra-setup-terrafrom/random-tips-tricks/random-tips-tricks.md

 it will run the previous command with sudo privilages

-## empty content of a file without opening in any edtior (from terminal)
+## empty content of a file without opening it in any edtior (from terminal)

 Add > (less then to filename)